-Two styles are available in two sizes-the popular "Banana-Spring" and the original Johnson heavy-duty "Spring-sleeve" types.
+Two styles are available in two sizes-the popular "Banana-Spring" and the original Johnson heavy-duty "Spring-sleeve" Spring" and the original Johnson heavy-duty types.
 Complete information on request.

 Available from Authorized Johnson Distributors

 E. F. JOHNSON COMPANY